tinymce/tinymce-docs/modules/ROOT/pages/custom-split-toolbar-button.md

----
-layout: default
-title: Creating custom Split toolbar buttons
+# Creating custom Split toolbar buttons
-title_nav: Split toolbar button
+:title_nav: Split toolbar button
-description: Creating custom Split toolbar buttons for TinyMCE
+:description: Creating custom Split toolbar buttons for TinyMCE
-keywords: toolbar toolbarbuttons buttons toolbarbuttonsapi
+:keywords: toolbar toolbarbuttons buttons toolbarbuttonsapi
----

 A split button contains a basic button and a menu button, wrapped up into one toolbar item.
 Clicking the menu button section opens a dropdown list.
 The basic button section and the menu items can be configured to trigger different actions when clicked.